 CLM

-The Conservation and Land Management Internship Program (CLM) at the Chicago Botanic Garden offers hands-on mentorship and real-world experience to recent college graduates interested in land management and conservation science.
-Join federal biologists and partner organizations, and launch your career with practical skills and valuable networking opportunities
+The Conservation and Land Management Program (CLM) at the Chicago Botanic Garden offers real-world experience to recent college graduates and young professionals interested in land management and conservation science.
+Participate in an internship, gaining mentorship from federal biologists and partner organizations, or grow your confidence and leadership skills working on environmental projects with an independent crew.
+No matter which position you choose, the CLM program is a stepping stone for you to launch your career, gaining practical skills and valuable networking opportunities.

 Training early-career land managers and conservation scientists

-In partnership with federal agencies, the CLM program recruits, hires, and trains recent college graduates to provide them with real-world experience and skills while completing critical work on public lands.
+In partnership with federal agencies, the CLM program hires and trains recent college graduates and young professionals, providing them with real-world experience and skills, all while completing critical work on public lands.

 Interns receive hands-on mentorship by federal biologists and network within their agency office and with partner organizations, launching careers in federal agencies, NGOs, and graduate school.